-Clara Reschovsky Project Manager

-Major Contributor

-Joseph McGill
+Joseph McGill Project Manager Major Contributor Joseph McGill

-Editor

-Spatial Front William H. Moore

-Visual Information Specialist
+Visual Information Specialist Alpha Wingfield

-Alpha Wingfield

 Special thanks to the Association of American Railroads and the Railway Supply Institute for providing invaluable assistance to the Bureau of Transportation Statistics, along with the necessary data and methods.
-In particular, we would like to acknowledge Robert Froncyzk and Rapik Saat.
+In particular, we would like to acknowledge Ken Dorsey, Rapik Saat, and Lee Verhey.

-Cover photo: ©sframe - stock.adobe.com
+Cover photo: ©Riley JB - stock.adobe.com